Amit-kumar99/portfolio/README.md

 # portfolio
 - used vite bundler
 - used tailwind css
-- contains all my projects
+- contains my resume, projects & how to contact me
-- contains my resume
 - contains info on my skills, & tools i used
 - implmented routing
 - implemented carousel using react
+- added font awesome script to index.html & used font awesome icons